 - Presentations must be based on research that is directly related to the student’s graduate research.

-- Presenters must be available to present in person on at the Carleton 3MT in March.
+- Presenters must be available to present in person on at the Carleton 3MT on March 13, 2019.

 - The first place winner must be available to present in person at the Provincial 3MT competition held by McMaster University on April 17, 2019.